julianschmuckli/abbts_swe_chatgpt/README.md

-# abbts_swe_chatgpt
+# ABB TS: ChatGPT Demo
-A demo project for using the ChatGPT functionality
+A demo project for using the OpenAI ChatGPT APIs.